tvoutsos19/ruby-gym/README.md

 Remember our sercret code: a = 1, e = 2, i = 3, o = 4, u = 5.
 Your program should print the decoded message.
 (Make sure to capitalize the first word)

+### two_fer.rb

+Two-fer or 2-fer is short for two for one.
+One for you and one for me.

+"One for X, one for me."
+When X is a name or "you".

+If the given name is "Alice", the result should be "One for Alice, one for me."

+If no name is given, the result should be "One for you, one for me."

 ### character_types

 Write a program that: